Piotr1215/katacoda-scenarios/crossplane/crossplane-cli/step3/step3.md

 `crossplane beta validate schemas.yaml resources.yaml`{{exec}}

+The command has two categories of output; _errors_ and _warnings_.
-If there is a validation error, the command will indicate it accordingly.
-Let's try it out:
+If there is a validation error or warning, the command will indicate it accordingly.
+Let's try it out, here the command will output validation warning since were are missing an XRD:

 `crossplane beta validate missing-schemas.yaml resources.yaml`{{exec}}